The gymnasium can host the following formats:

 The facility can accommodate up to 2 full courts or 4 half courts of play.
 We offer drop-in opportunities for adults, teens, and families.

-*Please note, Adult Basketball on Monday and Wednesday evenings is for anyone ages 18 and up, and Adult Basketball on Tuesday evenings and Saturday mornings is for anyone ages 25 and up.
+*Please note, Adult Basketball on Monday and Wednesday evenings is for anyone ages 18 and up, Adult Basketball on Thursday evenings is for anyone ages 25 and up, and Saturday morning is 35 and up.

 Check out our current Gym Schedule (PDF) for scheduled basketball and open gym times.